revaturelabs/interviewquestions/Java.md

 ---

-37. How do you make an arraylist synchronized?
+24. How do you make an arraylist synchronized?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-To make an arraylist thread-safe in java, we can use `Collections.synchronizedList()` method to create a synchronized version of the arraylist.
+To make an arraylist synchronized in java, we can use `Collections.synchronizedList()` method to create a synchronized version of the arraylist.
 This method returns a thread-safe version of the original arraylist.

 </blockquote>